PeterH24x7/-Solar-Analytics-integration-for-Home-Assistant-Energy-monitoring/README.md

 Solar Analytics integration for Home Assistant Energy Monitoring
 ================================================================

-This is a Solar Analytics public API integration into Home Assistant including:
+This is a Solar Analytics public API integration into Home Assistant including sensors for the following:

     1. Solar PV system status;
     2. Daily cumulative 5-minute energy Watt-hours per available channel (up to 6);